Let´s get started. You know I have to work with some numbered rules again:

 VI.
 Don´t set fats too low, they are required for cell and hormone production.
 Consume saturated (coconut, animal fats or red palm oil etc.) and monounsaturated fats (olive, avocado or sesame oil etc.), try to avoid polyunsaturated fats (except for Omega-3s).
 All fats should be as unprocessed as possible, but don´t use extra virgin olive oil for cooking.
 Don´t believe anything mainstream media and sites like wikipedia say about fats, they are known for cherrypicking data and promoting outdated propaganda.
 I might write an article on that some day.

 VII.
 Science claims a good amount is at least 1.0 g / lb (2.2 g / kg) of bodyweight.
 Serge Nubret used to eat several pounds of horse meat or sea food a day, his kidneys were fine to begin with and they remained fine.
 Is this necessary?
 No. I can count the days on one hand, when I reached 1 gram per pound of bodyweight.
-On 2, I had 2 lbs steaks, on the other 2 I had 7 scoops of protein powder.
+On 2, I had 2 lbs steaks, on the other 2 I had 7 scoops of protein powder and on another I had 1.3 lbs of chicken breast (and nothing else, as I was full).
 I realized that consuming this much protein can’t be required, and frankly, it isn’t.

 VIII.
 It is a good idea to consume medium amounts of protein with every meal.
 Try to have some high-protein foods in your diet.
 Supposedly, protein doesn´t contribute to fat gain, though I don´t know about that, especially considering point IX..